Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

-You may have noticed from the last section on the different kinds of nimbus clouds, that different clouds types exist beyond just cirrus, cumulus, stratus, and nimbus.
+You may have noticed from the last section on the different kinds of nimbus clouds that different cloud types exist beyond just cirrus, cumulus, stratus, and nimbus.
 You've learned about nimbostratus and cumulonimbus clouds, so let's go over some of the other kinds.

 Most clouds can be described by mixing and matching the terms cirrus, cumulus, stratus, and nimbus.
-For example, there are cirrocumulus clouds which are vertically developing (and blotchy) clouds way high up in the atmosphere.
+For example, cirrocumulus clouds are vertically developing (and blotchy) clouds way high up in the atmosphere.

 Cirrostratus clouds are thin, wispy sheet clouds.
 What's cool about these clouds is that they can cause a halo-like appearance around the sun or moon!
 This is caused by the light refracting through the cloud's vapor.

 There aren't any clouds called cirronimbus or nimbocirrus.
 This is because cirrus clouds seldom rain.
 When they do rain, it'll drop tiny ice crystals that will evaporate before they hit the ground.

 The chart to the right shows some of the most common types of clouds, what kind they are, and what their name means in Latin.